What You Should Know About Credit Repair Companies

 Should you use a credit repair service?

-• Provides transparent pricing.
+• Provides transparent pricing

-• Doesn’t guarantee certain results.
+• Doesn’t guarantee certain results

-• Doesn’t encourage you to make false claims about negative marks.
+• Doesn’t encourage you to make false claims about negative marks

 A legit company can make it easier to dispute incorrect information by saving you the time and hassle of doing it yourself.
 It may also follow up to ensure the bureau removed the inaccurate mark and may offer financial education resources to help you avoid these issues in the future.

 However, depending on the number or types of errors on your credit report and the amount of room you have in your budget, you might be better off trying to repair your credit on your own.
 Repairing your credit independently may take longer since you’ll have to invest your own time and energy into it.
-But at least you can rest assured that you won’t get scammed, and you may ultimately achieve the same results that you would have had you paid a credit repair company.
+But at least you can rest assured that you won’t get scammed, and you may ultimately achieve the same results that you would have if you had paid a credit repair company.

 » MORE: How to negotiate credit card debt